 During index creation on tables that contain data, the data must be sorted.
 This sorting is done in the fastest possible way, if all available memory is used for sorting.
-Oracle
+Oracle recommends that you enable automatic sizing of SQL working areas by setting the PGA_AGGREGATE_TARGET initialization parameter.

-- "Tuning the Program Global Area " for information about PGA memory management - Oracle Database Reference for information about the PGA_AGGREGATE_TARGET initialization parameter
+- "Tuning the Program Global Area" for information about PGA memory management - Oracle Database Reference for information about the PGA_AGGREGATE_TARGET initialization parameter